Selenium Rich Foods & Recipes

 In certain parts of China, where large proportions of the population are vegetarian and soil selenium levels are low, inhabitants have one of the most inadequate intakes.
 These selenium-deficient areas correspond to a 69% higher risk of thyroid disease.
 Average selenium intakes are also low in some European countries.
 The risk for deficiency increases significantly in populations following a vegan diet.

-As we can see in the chart below, selenium content in our food system declined over the past century until selenium fortification ramped up in the mid-1970s (data from USDA Economic Research Service).
+As we can see in the chart below, selenium content in our food system declined over the past century until selenium fortification ramped up in the mid-1970s (data from the USDA Economic Research Service).

-Synergistic Nutrients
+Synergistic Nutrients with Selenium

 Selenium is not a one-person show.
 Instead, it works synergistically (or together) with vitamins B3, C, and E, cysteine, glutathione, methionine, zinc, and iodine.